mpasovic/majapasovic.org/_posts/2012-05-19-twilight-zone.md

 products of science, the same happens with everything natural contained inside and outside of our bodies.
 The way I look at the attitude of medical staff towards the woman in “Eye of the Beholder” is the way the majority of world’s societies look at anyone who does not *dress up*.
+*****

-It is all about conformity today: if you don’t dress up for a job interview, it is pretty much guaranteed that you won’t get the job you applied for in the first place; if you don’t dress up on a first date, most probably you won’t even move beyond that first date; if you’re
+Today, it all comes down to conformity: if you don’t dress up for a job interview, it is pretty much guaranteed that you won’t get the job you applied for in the first place; if you don’t dress up on a first date, most probably you won’t even move beyond that first date; if you’re